Carleton House has a nurturing young nanny for all ages.

 Fort Huachuca, AZ 85613

-Carleton House is located on the Huachuca Army Base, along Officer’s Row, that can be found on one of the streets that are along the perimeter of the Fort Huachuca’s parade grounds.
+Carleton House is located on the Huschuca Army Base, on Officer’s Row, that can be found along the perimeter of the Fort Huschuca’s parade grounds.
 It is directly across from the Gazebo.
-The Fort Huachuca cemetery is close by as is the old courthouse.
+The Fort Huschuca cemetery is close by as is the old courthouse.

 How to Visit:

-On the Fort Huachuca Home Tour, the Carleton House is one of the houses on this tour of turn-of-the-century homes, still occupied by officers, on the National Historic Landmark District of Fort Huachuca.
+On the Fort Huschuca Home Tour, the Carleton House is one of the houses on this tour of turn-of-the-century homes, still occupied by officers, on the National Historic Landmark District of Fort Huachuca.
 These homes are beautifully decorated for the holiday season.
-Call for more info: 520-417-6960 Note: Fort Huachuca is an active military installation.
+Note: Fort Huachuca is an active military installation.
 Visitor passes are available to U.S. citizens at the Fort’s Main Gate with a valid driver’s license, vehicle registration and proof of insurance (or rental vehicle agreement).
 All passengers over 13 must have photo identification.